emart1516/odin-recipes/README.md

 ## Project Overview

-In this project, I display my HTML skills by creating a basic recipe website.
+In this project, I display my HTML and CSS skills by creating a basic recipe website.